About

 • returning people who do not have the right to stay in the EU

-Frontex border guards work in operational areas at EU’s external borders.
-The officers may also work in non-EU country, provided it signed a Status Agreement with the EU.
+Frontex border guards work in operational areas at the EU’s external borders.
+Frontex officers may also work in a non-EU country, provided it has signed a Status Agreement with the EU.

-Frontex border guards wear uniforms carry a service weapon and have executive powers.
-This means that the officers can perform tasks such as verifying a person’s identity and nationality, allowing or refusing entry into the EU, patrolling between border crossing points.
+Frontex border guards wear uniforms, carry a service weapon, and have executive powers.
+This means that Frontex officers can perform tasks such as verifying a person’s identity and nationality, allowing or refusing entry into the EU, and patrolling between border crossing points.

 Categories

-Category 2: Long-term staff seconded from Member States
+Category 2: Long-term staff seconded from EU Member States

-Category 3: Short-term staff seconded from Member States
+Category 3: Short-term staff seconded from EU Member States

-Category 4: Reserve of EU Member States border guards that are available to Frontex for rapid border management crisis.
+Category 4: Reserve force composed of EU Member States' border guards available to Frontex for rapid border management crisis deployment

-In total, by 2027 the European Border and Coast Guard standing corps will comprise 10 000 people, among them 3000 category 1 officers – Frontex staff.
-The other 7000 thousand officers will be seconded from EU Member States.
+In total, by 2027, the European Border and Coast Guard Standing Corps will comprise 10,000 people, among them 3,000 Category 1 Officers or Frontex staff.
+The remaining 7,000 officers will be seconded to the Standing Corps by EU Member States.

 Training and deployment

-Each of the selected candidates will receive basic training of up to six months in order to be ready for deployment in operational areas.
-It will ensure that the officers have the necessary skills to work together in any operational area, fully complying with the applicable EU law and ethical standards.
+Each of the selected candidates will receive basic training of up to six months in order to become ready for deployment in Frontex operational areas.
+This will ensure that the newly-trained officers have the necessary skills to work together in any operational area while fully complying with applicable EU legal and ethical standards.

 Profiles and career development

-Each of the standing corps officers receives basic training in order to prepare for deployment in operational areas.
-It ensures that the officers have the necessary skills to work together in any particular operational area, fully complying with the applicable EU law and ethical standards.
+Each Standing Corps officer receives basic training in order to prepare for deployment in operational areas.
+This ensures that newly-trained officers have the necessary skills to work together in any particular operational area while fully complying with applicable EU legal and ethical standards.

-After the basic training, standing corps officers undergo various types of specialised training throughout their career.
+After basic training, Standing Corps officers undergo various types of specialised training throughout their career.

-The officers may specialise in tasks such as detecting fraudulent documents, assisting in return operations or helping to spot stolen cars.
+Officers may specialise in tasks such as detecting fraudulent documents, assisting with return operations or helping to spot stolen cars.
 Other officers may work in the area of gathering information or collecting data on criminal networks.

-Throughout their career, standing corps officers will have the possibility to acquire new profiles in line with their experience, but also to perform new tasks giving them an opportunity to have a full experience of integrated border management.
+Throughout their career, Standing Corps officers will have the opportunity to acquire new professional profiles in line with their ongoing work experience, but also to perform new tasks, giving them the chance to have the full experience of integrated border management.